 How do Reishi mushrooms support overall hair health?

-In addition to being a powerhouse of antioxidants, this mushroom is a wonderful anti-inflammatory ingredient.
-Together, these properties enable stronger hair follicles and help stimulate hair follicles to grow thicker, longer hair.
-Reishi also encourages blood circulation, which means more oxygen and hair-loving nutrients can travel to the scalp to promote healthy hair growth while reducing the likelihood of scalp conditions such as psoriasis, eczema, and dandruff.
+In addition to being a powerhouse of antioxidants, reishi mushrooms have anti-inflammatory properties.
+They also encourage blood circulation, which means more oxygen and hair-loving nutrients can travel to the scalp to promote healthy hair growth while reducing the likelihood of scalp conditions such as psoriasis, eczema, and dandruff.

 How do Reishi mushrooms help prevent and reverse hair loss?